UNITAR/WTI: Trade, Energy and Climate Change (2014)

 This course is designed specifically for senior and middle level officials and professionals wishing to deepen their knowledge and understanding of international trade and climate change issues.

 A certificate of completion will be issued jointly by UNITAR and WTI to all participants who complete the course-related assignments and assessments successfully.
+Course schedule is subject to change.
+Course fee is non-refundable but transferrable to another course or participant and subject to change as per UNITAR's policy on pricing.

 - Public - by registration